PencilCode/pencilcode/README.md

 =================================

 To experiment with PencilCode, you will want to run a local copy of the site's frontend.
-The development server actually runs as a proxy server, which allows the server to intercept full hostnames without actually owning the DNS names.

 To start the dev server (by default it runs on localhost:8008):